ipfs-inactive/docs/content/introduction/overview.md

 ## Links don’t change on IPFS.

 What about that link to the Aardvark page above?
-It looked pretty crazy:
+It looked a little unusual:

 ```
 /ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco/wiki/Aardvark.html